 Defines the website

-The sitemap reveals your site’s particular value since it is a content-based document that uses SEO to isolate and identify keywords relevant to search engines.
+The sitemap reveals your site’s particular value through its used of a content-based document.
+It engages SEO strategies that isolate and identify keywords relevant to search engines.

 Increases speed in search engine crawlers

 Most search crawlers opt to use HTML to familiarize with the internet effectively.
-It can identify the most relevant and important page in your website, for users to easily access or come across what your site has to offer.
+They can identify the most relevant and important pages in your website for users to find.

 Enhances visibility in search engine

-HTML sitemap creates a virtual path for search bots to follow links related to content on your website.
-The connection of page links acts as funnels that guide prospect and visitors to the content you offer.
+HTML sitemap creates a virtual path for search bots, making it easy to follow links related to content on your website.
+The connection of page links acts as funnels that guide visitors to the content you offer.